 For accessibility, this means that luminance contrast is critically important for text.
 Color, as in hue and colorfulness, is important for distinguishing items such as different lines on a map or bars in a graph.

 Another essential point to consider is the color or luminance that is surrounding a color.
 Colors appear differently depending on what is surrounding them.
-In the following image, both the yellow dots and the grey squares they are are the same sRGB color.
+In the following image, both the yellow dots and the grey squares are the same sRGB color.
 Context-sensitive color perception makes them appear different; your brain's image processing adjusts the perception based on what it thinks is in shadow or not.

 The yellow dots in this image are identical colors on your monitor, but they appear different due to context.
 (Image D.Lyon)